mdbridge/bit-bucket/README.md

 * A new major Vocola mode for Emacs that provides syntax coloring.

-* Code for making Emacs and xterms work correctly with Dragon's correction and sending non-ASCII characters code.
+* Code for making Emacs and xterms work correctly with Dragon's correction code and sending non-ASCII characters code.

 * A lot of other code to enable or enhance voice control: